-- Don’t allow servers to begin their shift standing in the service area or in the kitchen.
-No one should ever have to track down a server to tell him or her that guests are waiting.
+For top efficiency, have every server seat their first table.
+That way they’re immediately on top of their first turn and they’ll be better able to stay out of the weeds throughout the shift.
+Don’t allow servers to begin their shift standing in the service area or in the kitchen.
+No one should ever have to track down a server to tell them that guests are waiting.